sodadata/docs/soda-cl/failed-rows-checks.md

 Skipping samples from query 'retail_orders.last_name.failed_rows[missing_count]'.
 Excluded column(s) present: ['*'].
 ```

-### Failed rows sampling queries
+### About failed rows sampling queries

 For the most part, when you exclude a column from failed rows sampling, Soda does not include the column in its query to collect samples.
-In other words, it does not collect the samples *then* prevent them from sending to Soda Cloud, Soda does not query the column for samples, period.
+In other words, it does not collect the samples, *then* prevent them from sending to Soda Cloud; Soda does not query the column for samples, period.
 (There are some edge cases in which this is not the case and for those instances, a gatekeeper component ensures that no excluded columns are included in failed rows samples.)

 As an example, imagine a check that looks for NULL values in a column that you included in your `exclude_columns` configuration.
 (A missing metric in a check implicitly collects failed rows samples.)
 ```yaml